launchscout/apprenticeship-challenge/README.md

 ## Criteria

 Impress us!
-We value code that is simple and easy to understand.
+We value code that is simple and easy to understand, as well as an application that works.
 We don't have any expectations that you have a server portion to this application, but if you're able to get these features implemented and want to stretch yourself/impress us more, here are some things you could try:

 ### Test your code
 If testing isn't something you've seen much of yet, it's one of the first things we'll focus on during your apprenticeship.
 There's a section in the tutorial we refer to on Testing React.
 Looking this over and applying it would definitely make you stand out from a crowded field :)